raboczi/harn-atlas-tools/README.md

       <path class="uuid-6447e0e3-a128-46a8-b849-9533c5245b93" d="M7088,4536L6800,4536L6800,2300L9260,2300L9260,3118"/>
     </g>

 just after the COASTLINE group.
-This yields a (fake) cloased coastline and benefits vegetation calculation.
+This yields a (fake) closed coastline and benefits vegetation calculation.

 The following is the rough procedure to follow: